Sigma711/LRU-Algorithm/README.md

 I chose LRU (Least Recently Used) algorithm for the project, because I was learning Operating System by myself and touched this wonderful algorithm.

+It was just a tiny project that could help me establish a sense of standardization.